Cheapest Car Insurance in College Station, TX (2026)

 Affordability (60%): Premiums matter most when you're deciding whether you can maintain coverage long-term.
 We compared minimum coverage (Texas's state liability requirements) and full coverage (liability plus comprehensive and collision with $1,000 deductibles) to show savings across coverage levels.

 Customer experience (30%): Google reviews and J.D.
-Power ratings reveal how insurers handle claims and resolve problems.
-This factor accounts for real customer interactions during stressful moments like filing hail damage claims or handling accidents involving student drivers.
+Power ratings measure how insurers perform when claims are filed and problems need resolving.
+This factor reflects real interactions, because hail damage claims and accidents involving student drivers are common scenarios in College Station.

 About Mark Fitzpatrick